Lense-Thirring Precession Modulates Repeated Lensing of Continues Gravitational Wave Source from AGN Disks: INTRODUCTION

 However, the effects of SMBH spin have received comparatively poor attention.
 Most existing studies neglect spin, primarily due to its relatively weak and short-range influence, as well as the significant challenges associated with its measurement \cite{reynoldsObservational2021}.
 The study \cite{fangImpactSpinningSupermassive2019} investigates the impact of frame-dragging effects induced by the spin of SMBH on GW sources and how these effects manifest in the waveforms.
 However, detecting such signatures requires prolonged continuous observations and high signal-to-noise ratios (SNR).
 Although the spin effects are subtle, gravitational lensing is highly sensitive to the position of the source, especially when the source, lens, and observer are well aligned.
 This motivates the consideration of using lensing phenomena to reveal the weak spin-induced Lense-Thirring (LT) effect.
 Since the LT effect is relatively weak, it requires time to accumulate.
-Moreover, the LT precession period is much longer than the orbital period (Fig.\ref{fig:period1}).
 Therefore, we focus on CW sources in AGN disks rather than transient compact binary coalescence (CBC).
-Additionally, repeated lensing is necessary, enabled by the CW source orbiting the SMBH and repeatedly crossing the Einstein radius.
+We mainly consider stellar-mass compact binaries (BBHs) within the LISA band as potential CW sources, which are expected to be detectable by future space-based detectors \cite{wagg_gravitational_2022, amaroseoane2017lisa}.
+We also discuss rapidly rotating neutron stars \cite{sieniawskaContinuousGravitationalWaves2019}, and boson clouds around spinning stellar Black Holes as CW sources for ground-based detectors \cite{rilesSearches2023}; however, neutron stars beyond our Galaxy are unlikely to be detectable current or foreseeable ground-based detectors.
+Moreover, since the LT precession period is much longer than the orbital period, repeated lensing becomes necessary; this is enabled by the CW source orbiting the SMBH and repeatedly crossing the Einstein radius.
 The orbital angular momentum vector of the CW source undergoes precession around the spin axis of SMBH.
-As a result, an edge-on disk may become misaligned, and the orbit might entirely avoid entering the Einstein radius.
+As a result, an edge-on orbit of the CW source may become misaligned, and the orbit might entirely avoid entering the Einstein radius.
 Conversely, orbits initially outside the lensing region can be dragged into it due to this precession.
 We investigate the lensing duration, magnification, and apply matched filtering to the waveforms to detect the imprint of spin.

 This paper is organized as follows.
 In Sec.~\ref{sec:GLofCW}, we introduce the basic theory of GW lensing, describe the characteristics of CW sources, and discuss how such sources are affected by lensing.
 Sec.~\ref{sec:LTandspace} presents the manifestation of the LT effect in our system and examines the contributions from other dynamical effects.
 In Sec.~\ref{sec:LTonlense}, We investigate how LT-induced precession modifies the properties of lensed CW signals, analyze waveform characteristics and their detectability, explore the dependence on GW frequency, spin magnitude, and geometric configuration, and further study the potential enhancement in lensing probability.
 Conclusions and discussions are given in Sec.~\ref{sec:discussion}.